 I bought my first car... brand new... for less than $4,000.
 Today, a 2017 Volkswagen Beetle has a base price about $20,000.

 In 1974 I bought my first home at the age of 19 in Denver.
 I paid $14,800 for my small two-bedroom home.
 Today, if you were to buy the same 695 square foot home, it would cost you $292,599!
 The current occupants purchased the home in July of 1994 for $36,500.
-The increasing cost of living is creating a fiscal paradox.
+The increasing cost of surviving, much less living, has created somewhat of a fiscal paradox.

-As you see, the problem is complex but the very worst thing any leader can do is to try to affix a Band-Aid to the problem.
+As you see, the problem is complex but the very worst thing any leader can do is to try to cover the problem with a Band-Aid.

 I've often suggested that the so-called minimum wage in America is antiquated.
 We need to push for a living wage that adjusts according to the region of the country.
 Yes...
 I've heard the non-nonsensical rhetoric in opposition but the facts are the facts.
 The cost to live in California is much higher than in place like Mississippi or Oklahoma or even North Carolina.
 If you've ever lived in the DMV (District of Columbia, Maryland, Virginia), you know full well that the cost of living there is through the roof.
 In our nation's capital, which has among the highest violent crime in America, the cost for a decent home is going to be in the neighborhood of about $500 per square foot.
 Comparatively, in OKC, the number is significantly smaller, approximately $111 per square foot.
 Do the math!